Banjara (2018 film): Development

 Mushtaq Pasha the director of the film wanted to sign a film with Babbu Maan since last 10 years but Maan rejected his as he doesn't want to do action or comedies which were being told by Pasha.
 As, Babbu Maan is from family who used to have trucks and he also has personal interest in trucks so he suggested Pasha to create a film on trucks.
 Then, Pasha started working on the project and the story was written Dheeraj Rattan and dialogues by Surmeet Maavi.
 And hence, the project started and was titled as "Banjara" which refers to "traveller" in Punjabi.

 Casting

 As the story consists of three love stories of three generations of a family grandfather, father and son respectively.
 So, it was difficult task to cast three actors and actress.
 Then, Pasha suggested Maan to play all three roles as all the characters are from same family and the minor difference would be created by make-up.
-In all Maan's films every time new faces are seen as he is willing to give chance to new performers in Punjabi cinema so the three television actresses Shraddha Arya, Jia Mustafa and Sara Khatri were cast opposite to Maan.
+In all Maan's films every time new faces are seen as he is willing to give chance to new performers in Punjabi cinema so the three television actresses Shraddha Arya, Jiya Mustafa and Sara Khatri were cast opposite to Maan.
 The film also stars Rana Ranbir, Gurpreet Bhangu, Rana Ahluwalia in supporting roles.